Meng Meiqi

-Meng Meiqi (born October 15, 1998), is a Chinese singer and actress currently active in China since 2018, signed under Starship Entertainment and Yuehua Entertainment.
-She was a member of South Korean-Chinese girl group WJSN from 2016 to 2023.
-After finishing first in the Chinese edition of the survival show Produce 101, she became a member of the Chinese girl group Rocket Girls 101.
+Meng Meiqi (born October 15, 1998) is a Chinese singer and actress signed under Yuehua Entertainment.
+She began her career as a member of South Korean girl group WJSN in 2016 and went on hiatus from the group from early-2018 prior to leaving in 2023 due to the expiration of her contract.
+After finishing first in the Chinese edition of the survival show Produce 101, she became a member of the Chinese girl group Rocket Girls 101 in 2018.

 Early life

 Meng was born on October 15, 1998, in Luoyang, Henan, China.

 Meng studied in Luoyang Foreign Language School's Junior High department.
 She subsequently went to South Korea to become a trainee when she was 15 years old.

 Career

 2016–2017: Debut with WJSN and acting debut

 In December 2015, Starship Entertainment began to release information about a girl group consisting of four units as a collaboration with Chinese entertainment company, Yuehua Entertainment.
 Meng, alongside the other members of the group's lineup, released a cover of "All I Want For Christmas Is You" by Mariah Carey on December 21.
 She debuted in WJSN on February 25, 2016, with their first mini-album, Would You Like?.
 On December 21, she sang the theme song of a movie, Tohoku is spoken all over the world, with Wu Xin and Ma Li.

 Meng made her acting debut in 2017 in the film Autumn In My Heart.
 She was later cast in film Marna alongside WJSN member Wu Xuanyi, Nine Percent and NEX7 member Zhu Zhengting, and UNIQ member Zhou Yixuan.